JodyAndrews/SDL2_Basic_Setup/README.md

-# SDL2_Basic_Setup for OSX Mojave
+# SDL2 Basic Setup with Demo for OSX Mojave and Catalina

 ### December 2019

-This project is still valid, and should build and run on both Mojave and Catalina but just let me know if not.
+This project is still valid, and should build and run but just let me know if not.

 ### December 2018